malinpalo/Rock-Scissors-Paper/README.md

 ![restart](./assets/images/restart.png)

 * ### Background Music<div id='id-background-music'>
 Background music begins automatically when the user starts the game by clicking the start button.
 I chose not to let the music begin auto playing on first loading of the site as this can be disabled by certain browsers.
-The music is a bit uptempo and not too loud, to provide a simple background accompaniment which enhances the experience of playing the game.
+The music is relaxed and not too loud, to provide a simple background accompaniment which enhances the experience of playing the game.

 * ### The 404 error page <div id='id-404-error-page'>